gzhelev/weather-forecast/README.md

 ## Weather API choice
 The weather API used in the application is https://www.worldweatheronline.com/.
 This is the only API thah has free bulk execution for all district cities needed.
 Using this API forecast for all cities is requested in one API call which simplifies the application and reduces network cost.
-The images displayed on the map are returned from the weaterAPI ( there are 90+ different images based on the weather).
+The images displayed on the map are returned from the weatherAPI ( there are 90+ different images based on the weather).
 There were no free images with transparent background.